-Battery (ies) should be secured in a non-metallic tray to avoid electrolyte spills.
-An insulated boot should cover battery terminals.
+Battery(ies) should be secured in a non-metallic tray to avoid electrolyte spills.
+Battery terminals should be covered by an insulated boot.
 Fluid levels should be checked at least once a month depending on usage.
 Fill the battery to the upper level with distilled water.
 Never overfill the battery.